Baggerone/gopixels2svg/README.md

 It then writes the corresponding svg xml to a file.

 ## Example ##
-The **examples/main.go** file has a simple example of how to use the package to convert a grid of colors that represents a sailboat.
+The **examples/main.go** file has simple examples of how to use the package to

-When you run it, it creates an svg file named example_sailboat.xml.
-If you copy that file and rename it as a *.html file, you can open it in a browser to see the image.
+ - convert a grid of colors or
+ - read in a *.png file and convert it

+You can also copy *.png files into the `examples` folder and include their names as command line arguments, e.g.

+   `.../examples> go run main.go my-logo.png my-art.png`

+That will create corresponding *.html files.